dahoum/xn--mrovingiens-bbb.fr/README.md

 ![](Images/caution.jpeg)

-I remember, as a child, my grandmother had tiny bonbons, that were covered w/ their own dust.
+I remember, as a child, my grandmother had bonbons, that were covered w/ their own dust.
 I liked to keep them in my mouth till the dust had melted and then I would place them on another tray.
 Once I had licked the dust out of all bonbons.

 I think this defines part of my attitude towards books, for it is impossible to read all the good books, but I try to at least get their essense, the feel.
 Someone once said, that "some people write a book to help other people write one sentence".
 I think one can enjoy some books simply by having them, by holding them, by reading the dust jacket and a few pages.

-And then I, sometimes, like to cook v labour intensive dishes.

 This is a collection of my intellectual pursuits.
-Fresh as well as past.
-I am merging several 1 000s of notes from different sources.
+I am uploading several 1 000s of notes from different sources.
 It might take a while.

-You will see, that the content is leading and that the form is like the 1995 Internet.
+The content is leading and that the form is like the 80s Internet.

 I do not plan to change that.

 # Notes